-Meet the teachers on our team and find out all about their improv background and experience.
+Meet the teachers the Nursery Theatre and find out all about their improv background and experience.
 Besides these regular teachers we also welcome a whole host of wonderful national and international teachers for our Electives!

 Jonah is an experienced theatre maker and comedian and has appeared at in the West End as well as being a veteran of the London Fringe and Edinburgh festivals.

 He has created work at The Battersea Arts Centre, Royal Court and The National as well as many site-specific venues and toured the UK as a performer, director and workshop leader and currently teaches Improvisation at The Nursery, where he also produces community events like our weekly Jam and the Garden Party.

 Rebecca is one of The Maydays’ founding members and taught the very first Maydays beginners course.
 She has trained at iO Chicago.
 As well as the Maydays she performs with Impromptu Shakespeare & The Improvised Adventures of Sherlock Holmes, and in the past has graced the stage with Mothers Uncorked, BiteSize, The Treason Show, Voodoo Vaudeville & Fluxx.
 Combining improv with her degree in Latin & Ancient History, she worked for 6 years as a historical interpreter (improvising in costume as characters from history) with leading interpretation company Past Pleasures.
 Now based in Gloucestershire she coaches several teams and teaches courses and workshops in the South West and Midlands.